 OK, I can’t end without showing some photos.
 Here is some of the test footage from the Trek Pack Pro shot in the Italian Dolomites…

-Whilst the camera is still in the testing phase, we’ll release a version ready to be loaned to those who need it for very special projects… like you!
+Whilst the camera is still in the testing phase, I’ll release a version ready to be loaned to those who need it for very special projects… like you!